What Is a Personal Injury Settlement?

 Should You Use a Settlement Calculator?

-To get a general idea of how much you stand to gain (or lose) from your personal injury, you may use a settlement calculator.
+To get a general idea of how much you stand to gain (or lose) from your injury, you may use a settlement calculator.
 Online calculators only offer a rough estimate.
-You can plug in your medical bills, time off work, pay stubs and similar information into the calculator.
-However, it is hard to determine the amount of your pain and suffering and emotional distress with a settlement calculator.
+You can plug in your medical bills, time off work, pay stubs, and similar information into the calculator.
+However, it is hard to determine the amount of your pain suffering, and emotional distress with a settlement calculator.
 In the end, while it is fine to use a settlement calculator for a ballpark figure, you and your case are better off not using such a calculator during settlement negotiations, because you have far too many other factors to consider.

 What Are the Different Damage Types To Consider?